 Perhaps you’re feeling a little more ambitious and looking for a killer hike with great views?
 You’ll love these incredible hikes for a chance to stretch your legs.
 Here are some of the best:

-7. Check out the Nob Hill Tree Lighting Ceremony and other events at Grace Cathedral
+11. Check out the Nob Hill Tree Lighting Ceremony and decorate the World Tree of Hope at Grace Cathedral

 As if Grace Cathedral wasn’t iconic enough, they are pulling out all the stops for the holiday season!
 Here’s what’s happening there on Thanksgiving weekend:

 - World Tree of Hope Installation (Nov.
-26, 27): Grace Cathedral is home to the largest origami Christmas tree in the world!
+24-26): Grace Cathedral is home to the largest origami Christmas tree in the world.
 They partner with Rainbow World Fund to decorate it with over 17,000 handmade origami cranes and stars, each of which is inscribed with wishes and hopes for the future.
 You can send your wish to be inscribed on a crane for free and added to the tree.
 They’re accepting volunteers to help trim the tree, and you can see the installation process throughout November.
-The tree will be lighted on December 6 and stay there until January 7.
+The tree will be lighted on Dec.
+4, 2023 and stay there until Jan.
+5, 2024.

 - Nob Hill lighting ceremony (Nov.
-28): The 50th consecutive tree lighting ceremony will take place at Huntington Park outside of the cathedral.
-See the outside trees and gardens illuminated with thousands of beautiful lights, while enjoying music from the French American Jazz Quartet and food from local hotels.
+27): The 51st consecutive tree lighting ceremony will take place at Huntington Park outside of the cathedral.
+See the outside trees and gardens illuminated with thousands of beautiful lights while enjoying music from the French American Jazz Quartet and food from local hotels.

 We love San Francisco for its countless activities to enjoy everywhere you go.
 But anytime there’s a long weekend or a free day, we’re quite well-located to check out some neighboring California gems.
 Be sure to put these day trips on your to-do list for the next time you want to get out of the City and into nature.

-- Creativity Explored Holiday Pop-Up – Nov.
-26-27, 8am-3pm, at the Ferry Building in San Francisco
+- Nov.
+25 – Creativity Explored at the Ferry Building

 Escape to another era on these gorgeous vintage locomotives, many of which are decked out for the holidays.